Islamabad, Tilford: Jalsa Salana UK

 It served as the Jalsa Gah, a site used to hold the annual convention Jalsa Salana until 2004, whereafter the Jalsa's were held in Hadeeqatul Mahdi, Alton.
 The first Jalsa took place in April, 1985.

 Ahmadiyya Headquarters

 The International Headquarters of the Ahmadiyya Muslim Community was previously set at The London Mosque and served for a period of 35 years since the fourth caliph of the community, Mirza Tahir Ahmad left Pakistan in 1984.

 In April 2019, Mirza Masroor Ahmad, the fifth caliph of the community had indicated the site would become the new headquarters for the community, and soon after relocated and inaugurated the new site on Friday 17th May 2019.
 The formal inauguration of the mosque was held on 29 June 2019 in the presence of faith, civic and religious leaders.
 Around 300 guests were in attendance, including MP Dominic Grieve, former attorney general, MP Sir Ed Davey, chair of Tilford Parish Council Debra Lee, and former mayor of Farnham David Attfield.

+Controversies

+In September 2026, a number of widely circulated posts by far-right commentators falsely alleged Islamabad as a "parallel" community operating separately from wider British society.
+The social media coverage prompted responses from the Tilford parish council, local MP, Greg Stafford, and local residents condemning the hostile commentary and expressing support for the community and disputed claims being circulated about the site, highlighting the organisation’s charitable activities and contributions to the local community as well as its openness to schools, community groups and the local community.